Minimal model of self-organized clusters with phase transitions in ecological communities: Cluster patterns at

 which is nonpositive only when $z\geq 2/(K+1)$.
 Note that $g_i$ vanishes when $z=2/(K+1)$ or $z=1$; in these cases additional free parameters for abundances arise and there is an additional stable fixed point with no extinct species.
 Combining all three cases, we see that all the extinct species are indeed uninvadable when Eq. \eqref{eq:z-bounds} holds.

 Next, we show that all the cluster patterns derived from Eq. \eqref{eq:transfer} satisfying $2\leq n\leq K+1$ are stable.
-Since all the clusters have fully-connected interaction networks, by the first lemma at the beginning of this section, it suffices to show the stability of a closed chain of $l$ clusters with equal size $n=K+1$.
+Since all the clusters have fully-connected interaction networks, by the first lemma in Appendix \ref{sec:simpleClusters}, it suffices to show the stability of a closed chain of $l$ clusters with equal size $n=K+1$.
 Since the interaction matrix has translational symmetry of period $K+1$, we can write its eigenvectors as

 where $\vec v$ is a $(K+1)$-dimensional vector and $k$ is multiple of $2\pi/l$.
 By permutation symmetry, it suffices to focus on the average of $v_2,\cdots,v_K$, denoted by $\bar v$, instead of individual components.
 The eigenvalue equation then reduces to